Rajdeepc/StreamingService/README.md

 An admin portal to upload your favorite songs to AWS bucket.
 Tech Stack:
-Vue js, Node js, Mongoose, AWS
+Vue js, Node js, MongoDB, AWS